Fed's Powell warns that dollar-based Libor could disappear

-NEW YORK/WASHINGTON (Reuters) - Financial markets need to consider the risks of relying heavily on the dollar-based London Interbank Offer Rate because this reference rate could stop being published, Federal Reserve Governor Jerome Powell said on Tuesday as a Fed-convened committee continued to zero in on an alternative to the so-called Libor.
+June 21 (Reuters) - Financial markets need to consider the risks of relying heavily on the dollar-based London Interbank Offer Rate (Libor) because this reference rate could stop being published, Federal Reserve Governor Jerome Powell said on Tuesday.

 "Market participants are not used to thinking about this possibility, but benchmarks sometimes come to a halt," Powell said in prepared remarks in New York for a roundtable discussion on a report on alternative reference rates.